 It’s not so easy for the natural oils from your scalp to travel.
 The oil would have to follow the pattern of your curls and that’s not so easy to do.

-The chances are that the oil your scalp naturally produces will not get to moisturise your hair properly because they can not follow the strands.
+The chances are that the oil your scalp naturally produces will not get to moisturise your hair properly because it can not follow the strands.

 This is why for those of us with much tighter curls, for example, 4c hair, hair is much harder to keep moisturised.

-If this is you then you need to find other ways moisturise your hair.
+If this is you then you need to find additional ways to moisturise your hair.

-You may also notice that some people produce more natural oils than others.
-There’s not a whole lot you can do to control this.
+You may also notice that some people produce more natural oils than others, this is not necessarily a good thing.

 This is why you need to make sure you understand your hair very well in order for it to flourish.